Frequently Asked Questions

 Sezan and Sue are both fully Certified Clinical Animal Behaviourists (CCAB), full members of the Fellowship of Animal Behaviour Clinicians (FABC) and Association of Pet Behaviour Counsellors (APBC).
 They are registered Clinical Animal Behaviourists with the Animal Behaviour and Training Council (ABTC).

-These accreditations mean that if your dog’s insurance policy covers behaviour treatment from a non-veterinary behaviourist, then the cost of any Oz Dogs service is very likely to be covered, less your excess.
-Please check with your insurance provider directly to be sure of what they will cover and how your policy may be affected, prior to booking your initial appointment.
+These accreditations mean that if your dog’s insurance policy covers behaviour treatment, the cost is likely to be covered (less your excess).
+Please check with your insurance provider directly to be sure of what they will cover prior to booking your initial appointment.

 We are not able to process direct claims.
 This means that you will need to pay the cost of any service directly to Oz Dogs, and then request reimbursement from your insurance provider.